 Do your homework and find out exactly what’s in all of your food.
-Generally, you’ll find that low-fat items are the worst offenders, because they have replaced the fat with sugar.
+Generally, you’ll find that low-fat items are the worst offenders because they have replaced fat with sugar.
 Just steer away from anything that says low-fat.

 Notice, I did not say gluten-free.
-This is because not all gluten-free flours are low carb.
-In fact, many are made with potato or rice starch, which are extremely high in carbs.
+This is because not all gluten-free flours are low-carb.
+In fact, many are made with potato or rice starch, which is extremely high in carbs.
 The lesson here is to remember to read your labels carefully.

 Organic is best but not always feasible, so do your best to source your protein choices from reliable merchants.

-Some people find that including low carb pre-made products help with their transition.
+Some people find that including low-carb pre-made products helps with their transition.
 Tread lightly here, since many of these can stall your progress.
 Again, use only in the first few weeks and aim to ween off.

 Can I have Dairy On A Keto Diet?

 If you are not sensitive to dairy you have many options when it comes to dairy products.
 Consuming dairy can help boost fat macros with little to no carbs.
 What must be avoided is milk, choose heavy cream in its place.
 All cheeses are permitted from the gourmet to the humble.
 As is butter, cream cheese, sour cream, and plain Greek yogurt in moderation.

 Embrace Health Fats

 No need not fear fat.
 What spells disaster is when we eat these saturated fats with a high carb diet.
-It’s the carbs that are responsible not the fat.
+I

-Make sure you use oils high in omega 3, and avoid partially hydrogenated oils like canola, margarines and all other man-made oils.
+Make sure you use hearty healthy oils high in omega 3 and avoid partially hydrogenated oils like canola, margarine, and all other man-made oils.

 Oils And Fats To Avoid

-There are certain fats you do want to avoid.
+There are certain types of fats you will want to avoid.
 These are the hydrogenated and partially hydrogenated oils found in fast foods and margarine.